Outcold Solutions LLC

 Use the latest Kubernetes configuration file collectorforkubernetes.yaml.
 This configuration deploys multiple workloads under the collectorforkubernetes namespace.

-Open it in your favorite editor and set the Splunk HTTP Event Collector URL, token, configuration for a certificate if required, and review and accept a license agreement and include the license key (request an evaluation license key with this automated form).
+Open it in your favorite editor and set the Splunk HTTP Event Collector URL, token, configuration for a certificate if required, and review and accept a license agreement.
+Include the license key (request an evaluation license key with this automated form).

 1